Representation ring: Characters

-For a compact connected group R(G) is isomorphic to the subring of R(T) (where T is a maximal torus) consisting of those class functions that are invariant under the action of the Weyl group (Atiyah and Hirzebruch, 1961).
+For a compact connected Lie group, R(G) is isomorphic to the subring of R(T) (where T is a maximal torus) consisting of those class functions that are invariant under the action of the Weyl group (Atiyah and Hirzebruch, 1961).
 For the general compact Lie group, see Segal (1968).

 λ-ring and Adams operations

 Given a representation of G and a natural number n, we can form the n-th exterior power of the representation, which is again a representation of G. This induces an operation λn : R(G) → R(G).
 With these operations, R(G) becomes a λ-ring.

 The Adams operations on the representation ring R(G) are maps Ψk characterised by their effect on characters χ: